Monument Valley Scenic Drive: Best Stops, Map & Tips for Your Visit

-TIP: Before you even start the drive, be sure to stop at the Monument Valley Tribal Park Visitor Center!
-One of the best views of the breathtaking Monument Valley scenery can be enjoyed from the outdoor terrace right at the entrance of the gift shop.
-It’s not to be missed!
-(See also the featured image at the very top of this article).
+TIP: Before you start the drive, stop at the Monument Valley Tribal Park Visitor Center.
+One of the best views in Monument Valley is from the outdoor terrace by the gift shop — don’t miss it (see the featured image at the top of this article).
+Also, take some time to look around at the souvenir store, and be sure to use the restrooms before heading out on the drive.

 These are the best stops and places to see on the Monument Valley Scenic Drive: